im-vishalverma/neural_persistence/README.md

-This is a code to create spatiotemporal patterns.
+This is a code for the paper titled "What Causes Persistent Neural Activity?".